Master of Design Administration ((MDA) (Distance))

 The University is committed to providing a wide range of module options where possible, but please be aware that whilst every effort is made to offer choice this may be limited in certain circumstances.
 This is due to the fact that some modules have limited numbers of places available, which are allocated on a first-come, first-served basis, while others have minimum student numbers required before they will run, to ensure that an appropriate quality of education can be delivered; some modules require students to have already taken particular subjects, and others are core or required on the programme you are taking.
 Modules may also be limited due to timetable clashes, and although the University works to minimise disruption to choice, we advise you to seek advice from the relevant School on the module choices available.

 You will be taught through a wide range of distance learning methods.
 Course material will be available in the form of detailed course notes, wikis, and pre-recorded video presentations.
 There will be regular live-streamed events, including webinars and on-line workshops given by leading experts, and a blog updating you on course events and current industry developments relevant to the course.

 There will be regular contact throughout the year.
-Each module will have two days of on-line events with at least one lunch time webinar, meaning that there will be one online event at least every two weeks.
-This will be supplemented by discussion boards relating to specific topics, regular written feedback on your work, and individual and group online tutorials.
+Each module will have two days of on-line events with at least one lunch time webinar.
+This will be supplemented by the weekly blog, discussion boards relating to specific topics, regular written feedback on your work, and individual and group online tutorials.
 You will be encouraged to maintain a reflective journal on your professional experience, which will inform the assignments and the tutorials.
 All events are designed to encourage you to share experience and knowledge gained in practice.
 Recordings of material will be available on-line through the University’s virtual learning environment, Learning Central.